jeephodege0/SLSsteam/README.md

 ## Credits

+Contributors:
+- [amione](https://github.com/xamionex/): Creating the SLSsteam banner & logo the instant he found out I was looking around for one <3
+- [DeveloperMikey](https://github.com/DeveloperMikey): Added Nix support
+- thismanq: Informing me that DisableFamilyShareLockForOthers is possible

+Others:
-- Special thanks to all the staff members of the Anti Denuvo Sanctuary for all the hard work they do.
+- All the staff members of the Anti Denuvo Sanctuary for all their hard work they do.
 They also found a way to use SLSsteam I didn't even intend to, so shoutout to them
-- [DeveloperMikey](https://github.com/DeveloperMikey): Added Nix support
 - Riku_Wayfinder: Being extremely supportive and lightening my workload by a lot.
 So show him some love my guys <3
-- thismanq: Informing me that DisableFamilyShareLockForOthers is possible
 - Gnanf: Helping me test the Family Sharing bypass
 - rdbo: For his great libmem library, which saved me a lot of development and learning time
 - oleavr and all the other awesome people working on Frida for easy instrumentation which helps a lot in analyzing, testing and debugging
 - All the folks working on Ghidra, this was my first project using it and I'm in love with it!
+- And many more I can't possibly list here for reporting bugs and giving feedback!
+Thank you guys <3